New Entrant Safety Audit Checklist

 During

-• Keep the business owner or safety contact available.
+• Keep the business owner or safety coordinator available and reachable throughout the audit.

-• Have login access ready for portals used to retrieve records.
+• Have portal login access ready for any systems used to retrieve records.

 After

-• Save audit notes with your source documents.
+• Save the audit notes and any findings letter with the source records.

-• Add recurring calendar reminders for annual and periodic tasks.
+• Set up recurring calendar reminders for annual DQ file reviews, vehicle inspections, and registration renewals.

 Download